skippyr/river-dreams/README.md

 ## What about speed?

-River Dreams is fast enough to be usable, but I have to admit that its speed still not perfect and it annoys me sometimes.
+River Dreams is fast enough to be usable, but I have to admit that its speed still not perfect and it annoys me sometimes, specially when there are others CPU intensive processes running at the same time.
 Stay tuned for future commits as I want to use [`zsh-async`](https://github.com/mafredri/zsh-async) to make some of its modules async.
 I just have to learn it first.

+Track this performance improvement by the issue (#17).

 ## What about testing?